danielsuss/cordisalia/content/Chapters/Chapter 10.2 - Enter! Wyrmsgard!.md

 	- The Rise of Wyrmsgard
 	- Tale of the Stonemancer
 	- Secrets of Alladaroth
-- After much discussion, murlin makes the decision, and the gang borrows the book [[Tale of the Stonemancer]]
+- After much discussion, murlin makes the decision, and the gang borrows the book [[Books/Tale of the Stonemancer]]
 - Mugwort asks torbert where a good place to set up a food stall would be, torbert tells him outside lythorax's roost, with all the people drinking would be a good spot
 - ysgarlad, murlin, liri and mugwort head back to lythorax's roost, wyatt heads back to wyrm's shadow to seek out information
 - back at lythorax's roost, ysgarlad murlin and liri meet up with woo, mugwort sets up his slop and mead stall